Toulouse Entry Requirements

 Valid Passport

-Must be valid for at least 3 months beyond your planned departure from the Schengen Area, issued within the last 10 years, with at least 2 blank pages.
-Machine-readable passports required.
+Required for all non-EU travelers.
+Must be valid for 3 months beyond your planned departure date from the Schengen Area.

 Proof of Accommodation